Exit time for anchored expansion: Random environment on , including supercritical percolation

-We consider discrete time, nearest-neighbor random walk among random (i.i.d) conductances in $\Z^d, d\geq 2$.
-We assume conductances are bounded from above but we do not require they are bounded from below.
-After a presentation of random environment in the first subsection, we prove an isoperimetric inequality for big sets in the second part, which enable us to bound the occupation time for sets of volume large enough.
+We consider discrete time, nearest-neighbor random walks among random (i.i.d.) conductances on $\Z^d, d\geq 2$.
+Our model will include super-critical percolation since conductances may be null, we do not require that conductances be bounded, just that they are exponentially integrable.

+After a presentation of random environment in the first subsection, we prove an isoperimetric inequality for big sets in the second part, which leads to occupation time estimate for big sets in the third subsection.